Skip to Main Content

 You will, however, need a slightly larger down payment because the loan will be based on the home’s after-renovation value, not the purchase price.

-While this article will focus on purchase mortgages that come with additional funds for repairs, there are other loans — such as a cash-out refinance or home equity loan — that can help you renovate a home you already own.
+While this article will focus on purchasing mortgages that come with additional funds for repairs, there are other loans — such as a cash-out refinance or home equity loan — that can help you renovate a home you already own.

 Loan type